justinlin099/UWSP-Universal-Windows-7-Project/Qualified Vendors List.md

 | Matisse | 3xxxX,3xxx | :white_check_mark: |

 ### Notice: About APU Graphics
-> AMD Removed the Official driver Core for APU(s) from 4000 series or up, so currently there's no way the integrated graphics would work in Windows 7.
+> AMD Removed the Official driver Core for APU(s) from 4000 series or up, so currently there's no way the integrated graphics would work on Windows 7.